SriMethan/Lidraughts-Bot-Heroku/README.md

 # lidraughts-bot

-The code template to make a Lishogi Bot and deploy it to heroku server easily.
+The code template to make a Lidraughts Bot and deploy it to heroku server easily.
 This is the code of [@libot](https://lidraughts.org/@/libot) and similar heroku run bots in [lidraughts.org](https://lidraughts.org)

 Engine communication code taken from https://github.com/AttackingOrDefending/lidraughts-bot by [AttackingOrDefending](https://github.com/AttackingOrDefending)